rahulchauhan3j/Metacrafters-Front-End-Challenges/README.md

-# Getting Started with Create React App
+# Metacrafters Front-End Challenge

+1. This project shows how to connect React front-end to Metamask

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).